Pipeline Overview

 OATD-01

 OATD-01, the lead drug candidate developed by Molecure, is a first-in-class dual chitinase inhibitor for the treatment of fibrotic and inflammatory diseases, including interstitial lung diseases such as sarcoidosis and idiopathic pulmonary fibrosis (IPF).
+OATD-01 is an innovative, effective and safe non-steroidal new chemical entity (NCE) dual inhibitor of AMCase and CHIT1 with a mechanism of action that targets inflammation and fibrosis simultaneously.

 Numerous clinical studies and Molecure’s own translational data have shown that CHIT1 is upregulated in many inflammatory and fibrotic diseases, where its activity correlates with disease stage, progression and clinical prognosis.
 CHIT1 is most highly expressed in pathologically activated macrophages located in lesional areas.